Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions

 \begin{rek} It's important to put the size of the main and leading error term in perspective.
 With this averaging, the small bias leads to a contribution which is barely detectable, tending to zero rapidly as the range of primes averaged over grows.
 This is quite reasonable, as the relative size of the bias to the main term, at each prime, is of size $1/p$, and this leads to a slowly growing sum.
-Note this behavior is very different than what happens when we look at the contribution of these lower order terms in the $n$-level densities and the excess rank investigations.
+Note this behavior is very different than what happens when we look at the contribution of these lower order terms in the $n$-level densities and the excess rank investigations (this means looking at the average rank for forms in our family with parameter up to some specified value, and letting that value tend to infinity).
 The difference is due to how we weigh the sums.
 For the $n$-level densities and the rank, we are not dividing by the number of primes and are weighting each term by $(\log p)/p$.
 Thus the main and leading lower order terms are of comparable magnitude; there is an enormous difference between comparing a sum of $1$ versus $1/p$ and a sum of $1/p$ versus $1/p^2$. \end{rek}